a2z2k26/bumba-voice/docs/SOCIAL_MEDIA_SUMMARY.md

 2. "From Concept to Production: 8 Weeks of Voice Mode Development"
 3. "Hybrid PTT: Combining Manual Control with Automatic Silence Detection"
 4. "Zero Breaking Changes: How We Integrated PTT in 6 Lines of Code"
-5. "Voice UX That Delights: Lessons from Building Chatta"
+5. "Voice UX That Delights: Lessons from Building Bumba Voice"
 6. "The Power of Feature Flags: Deploying Voice Mode Fearlessly"
 7. "Documentation-First Development: 10.7:1 Ratio That Paid Off"
 8. "State Machines and Adapter Patterns: Battle-Tested Voice Architecture"